A Cubical Language for Bishop Sets: Perspective and outlook

-In mathematics, a universe is a ``family of (some) families'', an object from which every family in some class arises by pullback; we cannot have a universe of all families for general reasons, but there are several restrictions of this na\"ive idea that make sense, such as a universe of all monomorphisms (a subobject classifier), or a universe of $\kappa$-small families for some regular or inaccessible cardinal $\kappa$.
+In mathematics, a universe is a ``family of (some) families'', an object from which every family in some class arises by pullback; we cannot have a universe of all families for general reasons, but there are several restrictions of this na\"{\i}ve idea that make sense, such as a universe of all monomorphisms (a subobject classifier), or a universe of $\kappa$-compact families for some regular or inaccessible cardinal $\kappa$.

-Universes in mathematics are important for two reasons: first, they tame subtle but essentially bureaucratic questions of size~\cite[Expos\'e I, Ch.~0]{sga:4}, and second, they reconstruct the rational aspects of the set-theoretical \emph{axiom of replacement}, enabling concepts to be formulated in the convenient fiber-wise style familiar from dependent type theory~\cite{streicher:2005}.
-Here, it is very important to ensure that the universe imposes no spurious structures on the maps it classifies; for instance, if $U$ is the universe of $\kappa$-small maps, we may develop the theory of $\kappa$-small groups in terms of $U$.
-Then, a predicate defined over $\kappa$-small groups should have the same meaning as a predicate defined over $U$-groups.
+Universes in mathematics are important for two reasons: first, they tame subtle but essentially bureaucratic questions of size~\cite[Expos\'e I, Ch.~0]{sga:4}, and second, they provide a (stronger) alternative to the set-theoretical \emph{axiom of replacement} that enables concepts to be formulated in the convenient fiber-wise style familiar from dependent type theory~\cite{streicher:2005}.
+Here, it is very important to ensure that the universe imposes no spurious structures on the maps it classifies; for instance, if $U$ is the universe of $\kappa$-compact maps, we may develop the theory of $\kappa$-compact groups in terms of $U$.
+Then, a predicate defined over $\kappa$-compact groups should have the same meaning as a predicate defined over $U$-groups.